 2. Register with the authorities

 Depending on your situation, you may also want to apply for a Portuguese fiscal number (numero de identificação fiscal or NIF) during your first week in Portugal.
-This is your tax identification number.
-This number is not a legal requirement and you won’t get in trouble for not having one.
-That said, without a NIF, you won’t be able to do a whole host of things, such as pay taxes, sign up for home internet, or even get food delivered from your local supermarket.
+This is essentially your tax identification number.
+However, this number is not a legal requirement and you won’t get in trouble for not having one.
+That said, without a NIF, you won’t be able to do a whole host of things, such as pay your taxes, sign up for home internet, or even get food delivered from your local supermarket.
 For more information, read our guide to applying for a NIF in Portugal.

 3. Sign up for health insurance